cmu-delphi/delphi-epidata/docs/symptom-survey/modules.md

 ---
 title: Survey Modules & Randomization
-parent: COVID Symptom Survey
+parent: COVID Trends and Impact Survey
 nav_order: 7
 ---

 # Questions and Coding
 {: .no_toc}

-To reduce the overall length of the instrument and minimize response burden, the COVID Symptom Survey will consist of a block of daily core questions and will use a randomized module approach for the other topics.
+To reduce the overall length of the instrument and minimize response burden, the COVID Trends and Impact Survey (CTIS) will consist of a block of daily core questions and will use a randomized module approach for the other topics.
 Implementation of this approach started in [Wave 11](coding.md#wave-11), which launched on May 20, 2021.

 Each respondent invited to take the survey will be asked the daily core questions.
 The daily core questions for Wave 11 include: